msupply-foundation/conforma-server/documentation/API.md

 Usage: `POST` request with file(s) in the request `body` form-data:
 `key: "file" value: <File(s)>`

-URL query paramter fields (all optional):
+URL query parameter fields (all optional):

 - `user_id`
 - `application_serial` (for associating files with their applications)